bakpakin/Fennel/CONTRIBUTING.md

   `changelog.md`.
 Changes that affect the compiler API should update `api.md` while changes to the built-in forms will usually need to update `reference.md` to reflect the new behavior.
+* The [fennel-ls][7] analysis gives a lot of false positives on the compiler, but it can be helpful to use it to ensure your own changes don't introduce new warnings.
 * Please be patient if it takes a long time to get feedback on your change;
   there are very few people who review patches, and no one works on Fennel for their job.